WMEX (AM)

-WMEX (1510 kHz) is a commercial AM radio station licensed to Quincy, Massachusetts, and serving the Greater Boston media market.
+WMEX (1510 AM) is a commercial radio station licensed to Quincy, Massachusetts, and serving the Greater Boston media market.
 It is owned by L&J Media, headed by Tony LaGreca and Larry Justice.
-WMEX broadcasts an oldies radio format of hits from the 1950s, 1960s, 1970s and 1980s, as well as full service features including local DJs, news, traffic and weather.
-Late nights and weekends, it uses the MeTV FM syndicated music service.
-The radio studios and offices are on Enterprise Drive in Marshfield.
+WMEX broadcasts an oldies format of hits from the 1950s, 1960s, 1970s and 1980s, as well as full service features including local DJs, news, traffic and weather.
+Late nights and weekends, it carries MeTV FM, a syndicated music service.
+The station's studios and offices are on Enterprise Drive in Marshfield.